 Dr. Elam has written client-confidential competitor and customer profiles for several clients.

-Dr. Elam also recently completed an expert opinion paper for use by CoBank clients.
+Dr. Elam also authored an expert opinion paper for use by CoBank clients.
 This paper was a comprehensive review of U.S. broiler sector demand, supply, trade and price issues.
 It included detailed in-depth profiles of the top 20 U.S. broiler integrators.

 Dr. Elam has written several expert opinions on the effects of the Renewable Fuel Standard and ethanol federal tax credits on food prices and associated effects on food producers.
 Due to opposition to these mandates and subsidies the ethanol tax credit has been discontinued, and the EPA is considering scaling back 2014 ethanol mandates.

 Experience – Litigation: Dr. Elam has written several expert opinion papers that involved litigation.
 The first was a $145 million suit that involved alleged damages to a poultry integrator business arising from hurricane Katrina in 2005.
 That suit was settled out of court for significantly less than the claimed damages.
 Dr. Elam was retained by the defendant.